 Since this cruise happened not only before I started this blog, but also before I owned a digital camera, I have a limited supply of pictures supplied by Chris.
 So in order to supplement things I don’t have photos for I’m

-stealing borrowing an idea from my daughter Sheri at mommy adventures and drawing some cartoons (which I am not very good at, hers are much better.)
+stealing borrowing an idea from my daughter Sheri at mommy adventures and drawing some cartoons (which I am not very good at, hers were much better.
+Unfortunately you can’t see them as her blog no longer exists and the name has been taken over by another website).

 At each bingo game they had raffle tickets, giving out so many for each bingo card purchased.
 On the last day of the cruise they had a drawing for a free cruise from those tickets.
 One day when Chris got to the line to buy the bingo cards at about the same time or slightly before another passenger on the ship, he did the polite thing and let her go first.
 The raffle tickets are all in numerical order, so she had the set just before ours.
 When drawing day came they had everyone stand up at the start and then sit as the tickets in your hand no longer matched the numbers called so far.
 Near the end it got down to just her and me.
 Then they called the last number.
 These were the tickets from that particular game, and mine was one number too high.
 Yup, had Chris not been so polite we’d have won a free cruise.